 One of the two newest courses has entrenched Kamloops as a must play destination in British Columbia.
 Talking Rock, set on the shore of Little Shuswap Lake meanders up and down the mountain side.
 Graham Cooke designed the 7,129 yard course to take advantage of the elevation changes, particularly on the back nine.
 Talking Rock ends with a breathtaking 18th hole along the shoreline of Little Shuswap Lake and blends with the strong features of the land.
 An 18-acre driving range academy completes this resort experience for golfers of all skills and abilities.
 The course, which also blends rich native history with native art, is located at the Quaaout Lodge, which is the proud development of the Little Shuswap First Nations Band.

-Shuswap Lake Estates Golf & Country club is situated in beautiful Blind Bay, 20km west of Salmon Arm.
+Shuswap Lake Golf Course at Blind Bay is situated in beautiful Blind Bay, 20km west of Salmon Arm.
 Recently expanded to 18 holes, this professionally designed Par 71, 6467-yard championship course offers well bunkered, undulating greens, generous fairways, and four beautiful lakes.
 An exceptionally scenic course, our three sets of tee boxes provide a variety of challenges for both the accomplished and casual golfer.
 Practice facilities include a driving range, two practice greens, and sand bunkers.
-Shuswap Lake Estates is a family owned and operated golf and residential development and we take great pride in sharing it with you.
+Shuswap Lake Golf Course at Blind Bay is a family-owned and operated golf and residential development and we take great pride in sharing it with you.
 Stop by for a golf game, stay for a lifetime!

 Hyde Mountain Golf Course